Brazil divided over an emerging middle class

 "We decided to take this poll when we started noticing people complaining, for example, about the airports, that are much more crowded now," says the chairman of Data Popular, Renato Meirelles.
 "Our polls have shown that there is very strong resistance from the upper classes in accepting the newcomers."

 He believes that tensions will only be resolved when Brazil is better prepared to offer these services for all of its citizens.
 "Airports, for example, are crowded for everybody.
-If there is enough space then tensions begin to disappear."'A magical moment'
+If there is enough space then tensions begin to disappear."

 But the tourism industry denies there is an issue.
 A spokesperson for the Porto Seguro Hospitality Association, Paulo Cesar Magalhaes, says that "there is room for everybody" in their region."Naturally travellers go to the areas that fit their profile.
 Here in the main district of Porto Seguro, where we have more lodgings and restaurants, there are more choices for people on a lower budget, while beaches further afield are better options for those who can spend more money," he says.

 Mr Magalhaes says that businesses in Porto Seguro have nothing to complain about.
 "For many people this is a magic moment, the first opportunity to travel around Brazil, and all this excitement ends up translated in money being spent in our city," he says.